Olivais property insights

-The residential neighbourhood of Olivais is a family friendly district, nestled between the Lisbon International Airport and the contemporary district of Parque dos Nações.
-This laid back region has attracted residents since the early 1960’s and is still a thriving region in Lisbon.
-Home buyers are not only drawn to the property opportunities in Olivais, but to the community vibe that this district has created over the years.
+The residential neighbourhood of Olivais is a family friendly district, nestled between the Lisbon International Airport and the contemporary district of Parque das Nações.
+This laid back region has attracted residents since the early 1960s and is still a thriving region in Lisbon.
+Home buyers are not only drawn to the opportunities that Olivais property offers, but to the community vibe that this district has created over the years.

 Family homes and apartment buildings overlook a number of parks, nature paths and benches scattered throughout the charming district of Olivais.
 Owning an Olivais property gives new home owners the opportunity to immerse themselves, and their families, into a close-knit community lifestyle.